amineelkouhen/redis-streams-lab/README.md

 * Click the 'Open in Gitpod' button in the `Getting Started` section to spin up the hands-on lab on Gitpod (Github/GitLab or Atlassian account required)
 * The Gitpod instance will setup all required dependencies for you, including an IDE, no need to install anything!

 If you don't like Gitpod, you can also clone the repo and work locally.
-In that case [JDK 16 or higher](https://adoptopenjdk.net/?variant=openjdk16&jvmVariant=hotspot) is required, along with [Docker](https://www.docker.com/products/docker-desktop) and an IDE, e.g. [vscode](https://code.visualstudio.com/), [idea](https://www.jetbrains.com/idea/), [eclipse](https://www.eclipse.org/eclipseide/) or [netbeans](https://netbeans.apache.org/)
+In that case [Pyhton 3](https://www.python.org/download/releases/3.0/) is required, along with [Docker](https://www.docker.com/products/docker-desktop) and an IDE, e.g. [vscode](https://code.visualstudio.com/), [idea](https://www.jetbrains.com/idea/), [eclipse](https://www.eclipse.org/eclipseide/) or [netbeans](https://netbeans.apache.org/)

 ## Required knowledge

-We expect you to be somewhat familiar with Java but if you're not: don't worry, working source code is provided for all exercises in this hands-on lab.
+We expect you to be somewhat familiar with Python but if you're not: don't worry, working source code is provided in this hands-on lab.

 ## Getting started
 Use the button below to create a Gitpod instance and run this hands-on lab.
 This hands-on lab consists of multiple exercises, see the links below.
 Each exercise has a goal and a set of sub goals to achieve.
-A working solution is also provided as well as several hints in case you get stuck.
 Start with exercise 1 and work your way from there.
 Good luck and enjoy!

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#GITPOD=gitpod/https://github.com/ruurdk/redis-dev-handsonlab)

 ## Exercises

-* Exercise 1 - Introduction to Redis (CLI and core data types): [start](exercises/exercise-1-start.md)
+* Exercise 1 - Streams Simple Add and Reads: [start](exercises/exercise-1-start.md)
 * Exercise 2 - GUI: meet RedisInsight: [start](exercises/exercise-2-start.md)
-* Exercise 3 - Introduction to modules (RediSearch): [start](exercises/exercise-3-start.md)
+* Exercise 3 - Managing Stream Length: [start](exercises/exercise-3-start.md)
-* Exercise 4 - Advanced data models (TimeSeries, JSON): [start](exercises/exercise-4-start.md)
+* Exercise 4 - Streams Consumer Groups: [start](exercises/exercise-4-start.md)
-* Exercise 5 - Coding: Redis with Java/lettuce: [start](exercises/exercise-5-start.md)
+* Exercise 5 - Coding: From a RabbitMQ queue to Redis Streams: [start](exercises/exercise-5-start.md)
-* Exercise 6 - Coding: Redis caching with Java/Jedis: [start](exercises/exercise-6-start.md)
+* Exercise 6 - Coding: Persist Redis Streams to AWS S3: [start](exercises/exercise-6-start.md)
-* Exercise 7 - Coding: Real-time data in action in a complete app: [start](exercises/exercise-7-start.md)

-## Tips

-* Stuck?
-The exercises have hints to help you!
-* Stuck?
-Ask your neighbour to pair with you!
-* Stuck?
-Every exercise has a working solution right here!
-(Except exercise 1, which is more of a walkthrough)
-* Still Stuck?
-Ask one of the instructors!

 ## Troubleshooting